glehmann/yage/README.md

 $ yage edit -K prod.key secrets.yaml
 ```

 The file is edited in clear in the editor and re-encrypted when you save and quit.
-Here again only
+Here again, only
 the modified values are re-encrypted.
 The others are left unchanged to allow easy tracking of changes.

 Finally, with the private key, you can use the secrets in the encrypted file to run a command